Temper Temper (Bullet for My Valentine album)

+Release

 The band debuted the album's title track live on 22 October 2012 as part of BBC Radio 1's Rock Week.
 Bullet for My Valentine released the track entitled "Temper Temper" on 30 October 2012 worldwide across all digital providers apart from in the UK where it was released on 25 November 2012.
-On 12 November a music video for the single "Temper Temper" was released.
+On 12 November, a music video for the single "Temper Temper" was released.
 It was shot in Los Angeles and directed by Michael Dispenza.
-On 17 December 2012 the next single was released via YouTube named "Riot".
-On 11 January 2013 the music video for "Riot" was released.
+On 17 December 2012, the next single was released via YouTube named "Riot", and the music video for the song was released on 11 January 2013.
 The band collaborated with Chris Jericho from Fozzy on the song "Dead to the World", in which Jericho co-wrote the lyrics.
 The album was leaked on 1 February 2013.
 Bullet for My Valentine released a music video for "P.O.W." on 24 May 2013, and another video for "Breaking Point" on 7 June 2013.
+"Breaking Point" was released as a single on 12 August 2013, peaking at number 36 on Mainstream Rock Songs.

 Reception

 Critical

-The album received mixed to negative reviews.
+The album divided critics and fans alike upon its release.
+It holds a weighted average score of 60/100 on the review aggregator website Metacritic based on 10 reviews, indicating "mixed or average reviews", while the user's average score is 5.8/10.

 Ultimate Guitar lamented that "even the brighter musical moments struggle to get off the ground.
 It's a real shame."
 Similarly, Dom Lawson of The Guardian awarded Temper Temper two out of five stars, feeling the album "is marred by cynicism and a lack of dirt under its nails."
 BBC's Raziq Rauf gave the album a negative review, finishing with "The Welshmen need to improve on Temper Temper come their next long-player, or they risk lasting damage to a previously untouchable reputation."

 Chad Childers of Loudwire gave the album a positive review, stating that "Bullet for My Valentine are clicking on all cylinders on their new album."
 ARTISTdirect gave the album five out of five stars, saying "Temper Temper expertly fuses the quartet's signature tight, technical thrash with the biggest hooks of their career."

 Commercial

 Temper Temper peaked at number 13 on the US Billboard 200, selling 41,000 copies the first week.
 It stayed for nine weeks on the chart.
 By 2018, it had sold over 340,000 copies in the United States.

+"Riot" charted at number 22 on Mainstream Rock Songs.
+It was featured in the video game NHL 14.